skylee03/clojask-website/content/md/posts/API.md

 **Return**

-A `clojask.classes.DataFrame.DataFrame`, which is the resultant dataframe.
+A `clojask.classes.DataFrame.DataFrame`, which is the resultant dataframe. / A vector of vectors, which represent each row, if `output path` = `nil`.

 **Example**